khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 ### Semantics
 Defines the meaning of a program.
-Two ways of formally specifying the sematics of a language:
+Two ways of formally specifying the sematnics of a language:
     - **Axiomatic Semantics**: defines the execution of a program in terms of a state machine
     - **Denotational Semantics**: specifies each language statement in terms of mathematical objects.